tModLoader/tModLoader/MigrationGuide_1.4.5.md

   * The `rotationFactor` in `Colliding` has been updated.
   * `player.gfxOffY` in `PreDraw` has been replaced with `Projectile.gfxOffY` to fix the sprite bouncing when walking up blocks.
 * `ExampleWhip`, `ExampleWhipProjectile`, `ExampleWhipAdvanced`, and `ExampleWhipProjectileAdvanced` (https://github.com/tModLoader/tModLoader/pull/5130/changes)
-  * ExampleWhip and ExampleWhipProjectile have been simplified.
+  * `ExampleWhip` and `ExampleWhipProjectile` have been simplified.
-	* Added the Shoot() override to spawn the projectile manually for the swing direction.
+	* Added the `Shoot()` override to spawn the projectile manually for the swing direction.
 See the *Whip Changes* section above for details.
-    * It no longer has the charging ability that it did before (ExampleWhipAdvanced still has it).
+    * It no longer has the charging ability that it did before (`ExampleWhipAdvanced` still has it).
     * The draw code has been changed to be more generic.
       * It is almost an exact copy of the Leather Whip's drawing.
 	  * It assumes each segment in the sprite are equal size, like most sprite sheets are.
 	* See the *Whips and Tag Effects* section above for details on tag damage changes.
-  * ExampleWhipAdvanced and ExampleWhipProjectileAdvanced have been updated.
+  * `ExampleWhipAdvanced` and `ExampleWhipProjectileAdvanced` have been updated.
-    * Added the Shoot() override to spawn the projectile manually for the swing direction.
+    * Added the `Shoot()` override to spawn the projectile manually for the swing direction.
 See the *Whip Changes* section above for details.
     * If you weren't using `Projectile.DefaultToWhip()`, add `Projectile.drawLayer = ProjectileDrawLayerID.HeldProj` to the projectile's SetDefaults.
     * Replace `float swingTime = owner.itemAnimationMax * Projectile.MaxUpdates` with `Projectile.GetWhipSettings(Projectile, out float timeToFlyOut, out _, out _)`
-	  * Projectile.GetWhipSettings has new functionality for when the whip is displayed on a mannequin.
+	  * `Projectile.GetWhipSettings` has new functionality for when the whip is displayed on a mannequin.
-    * Add `owner.MatchItemTimeToItemAnimation()` after setting the heldProj to match vanilla.
+    * Add `owner.MatchItemTimeToItemAnimation()` after setting the `heldProj` to match vanilla.
     * The draw code has been changed to work better for different segment amounts.
-      * Previously, the draw code was specific for ExampleWhipProjectileAdvanced.
+      * Previously, the draw code was specific for `ExampleWhipProjectileAdvanced`.
 Now it will work for any number of segments.
 	  * Even if your whips seem to draw fine, double check the code because it is likely that the third segment of your whip wasn't being drawn.
 	* See the *Whips and Tag Effects* section above for details on tag damage changes.